 You are reading a NORD Rare Disease Report Abstract.
 NORD’s full collection of reports on over 1200 rare diseases is available to subscribers (click here for details).
 We are now also offering two full rare disease reports per day to visitors on our Web site.

-NORD is very grateful to Kenneth M. Algazy, MD, Clinical Professor of Medicine, University of Pennsylvania School of Medicine, and Chief of Hematology/Oncology, Philadelphia VA Medical Center, for assistance in the preparation of this report.
+NORD is very grateful to Elizabeth Hexner, MD, MSTR, Assistant Professor of Medicine at the University of Pennsylvania, for assistance in the preparation of this report.

 Synonyms of Essential Thrombocythemia

 Essential thrombocythemia, also known as ET, is a rare disease.
 The most important first fact about ET: on average, people with ET have a normal life expectancy.

 Patients with ET have increased numbers of platelets.
 Platelets are the smallest of the three types of blood cells and are needed for successful blood clotting after an injury.
 The two other types of blood cells are red blood cells, which carry oxygen to all tissues in the body, and white blood cells, which help to fight infections.
 Red blood cell numbers (often measured as a percentage of whole blood, called a hematocrit) are generally normal in ET, while white blood cell numbers are normal or slightly elevated in ET.
 Importantly, most people with an elevated platelet count do not have ET.
 Common alternative causes of an elevated platelet count are iron deficiency, infection or generalized inflammation; less common causes are blood disorders such as ET or other related blood diseases (also see below).